-We're also featuring on this page some of the general motorcycle problems and solutions that we've heard here and there.
+We're also featuring on this page some of the general motorcycle problems and solutions that we've heard about here and there.
 So the next time you come up for air, check the link below and see if there's anything pertinent, or even impertinent, to your good selves.

 It's pretty early days for this feature, and we're trying not to spend much time in the garage while the sun's in the sky.
 So don't expect too much.
 On the other hand, if you've got some interesting tales about your own problems and solutions, and if you've got a snapshot or two, send it all along.
 We'll hammer it in somewhere.

-TAKE ME TO SUMP'S CLASSIC BIKE WORKSHOP, PLEASE
+TAKE ME TO SUMP'S WORKSHOP PAGES, PLEASE